George Santos: Devolder Organization

 Around the time he is reported to have left Harbor City Capital, Santos founded a limited liability company (LLC) called the Devolder Organization, and his reported personal income rose substantially.
-(Note: According to Mother Jones, Santos' reported personal income increased from $55,000 in 2020 to between $3.5 million and $11.5 million in 2022 and 2023.)
+(Note: According to Mother Jones, Santos's reported personal income increased from $55,000 in 2020 to between $3.5 million and $11.5 million in 2022 and 2023.)
 The company had no public presence when major media investigations commenced, and Santos has given inconsistent explanations of its business.

 According to his financial disclosures, Santos was the sole owner and managing member, (Note: A person or entity with an ownership interest in a limited liability company is called a member.) managing $80 million in assets.
 On financial disclosure forms, Santos called the organization a "capital introduction consulting" firm.
 Although based in New York, the company was registered in Florida, where it was dissolved in September 2022 for failing to file annual reports.
 Santos said that its accountant had missed the annual filing deadline.
 In 2022, the organization lent Santos's congressional campaign more than $700,000.
 Santos reported receiving a salary of $750,000 and dividends of $1–$5 million from the company, even though he also claimed that its estimated value was in the same range.